esphome/esphome-docs/components/pipsolar.rst

 Configuration variables:
 ~~~~~~~~~~~~~~~~~~~~~~~~
-all sensors are normal sensors... so all sensor variables are working to.
+All sensors are normal sensors... so all sensor variables are working to.

 - **grid_rating_voltage** (*Optional*): grid rating voltage
 - **grid_rating_current** (*Optional*): grid rating current